loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/figures.typ

     cell2(
       [Case expression with variable which is a stack], [Pop the tag from the stack $r_0$.
-Generate the appropriate branching instructions using iszero.
+Generate the appropriate branching instructions using `iszero`.
 Because the tag has been popped from $r_0$, the value under the injection is at the top of the stack.],
       $#scheme_neg($"case" & z^omega "of" { \ & "inl" x |-> c_1; \ & "inr" y |-> c_2;}$)_(rho, z |-> [r_0])
       = #code_box(
         meta($"let" r_1 = "next"(rho, "int")$),